 Both the Promoter and Petitioners are free to use written material, maps, pictures and drawings etc, and also models and videos, to illustrate their case before the Select Committee (these are collectively known as exhibits).
 Videos must be submitted on a permanent medium, not as attachments to emails.
+Please see the list of file formats the Promoter's evidence display system can support below.

-Both sides can also call witnesses (eg engineering experts) to support their case.
+Both sides can also call witnesses (e.g. engineering experts) to support their case.